hemalchevli/Tips-and-tricks/README.md

  -  For 4 to 6 PCB layers have 2 to 4 power planes.
  - Clearance: 6 mils
      - Trace width: 6 mils
- - Use __PCB thickness: 1.6mm - 2mm__ (Less than this will cause heating issues leading to potential warpage.
+ - Use __PCB thickness: 1.6mm - 2mm__ (Less than this will cause heating issues leading to potential warp-age.
  - Via hole 0.3
  - __Avoid Stubs__ to prevent signal reflections.
 (Stubs? http://www.polarinstruments.com/support/si/AP8166.html)
  - Isolate clock and HI-SPEED signal
  - Good article to avoid PCB defects (https://www.linkedin.com/pulse/how-avoid-embedded-pcb-design-defects-lisa-liu-jingwen)
  - __Avoid drawing diagonal trace.__ Layers are in even numbers, use layer pairs and route horizontally on one and vertical traces on other.
- - For multilayer boards, __keep layer stack up symmetrical__ to avoid board warpage.
+ - For multi-layer boards, __keep layer stack up symmetrical__ to avoid board warp-age.
  - __Use stitching Caps__ when signals use power plane as reference for return path to gnd. __Very important__
  - For 2 layer PCB, do not just pour gnd all over the pcb, think about the current flows and return paths.
 Its good to have one gnd reference plane.